Sefi196/FLAMES/README.md

 ## Common issues

-- basilisk / reticulate errors
+- **basilisk / reticulate errors**
 If you encounter errors from Python code execution, you could try adding `basilisk::setBasiliskFork(FALSE)` before running FLAMES.

-- Isoform identification with bambu
+- **Isoform identification with bambu**
-If you encounter errors during isoform identification using Bambu, you can try troubleshooting by setting the bambu_verbose parameter to TRUE.
+If you encounter errors during isoform identification using Bambu, you can try troubleshooting by setting the '''bambu_verbose''' parameter to TRUE.
 We have found the following steps helpful in resolving issues:

 1. Remove supplementary alignments from the genome BAM file.